Music 51: Introduction to Electronic Music Syllabus

 Contact the instructor immediately when you encounter technical problems while working on a lab assignment.
 If a technical problem interferes with your completion of a project by the due date, there may be no late penalty only if you contacted the instructor at the time the problem occurred.

 A special policy applies to assignments that you must print from the website.
 If you encounter a printing problem and report it 48 hours or more before the deadline, it may be possible to get an extension in some cases, depending upon the situation.
 If you wait until fewer than 48 hours before the assignment deadline no extension will normally be granted.

 Students and faculty share the goal of maintaining the highest standards of academic integrity.
 I take this issue very seriously, and consequences can be very serious for students who fail to observe these standards.
 Consult my statement on Academic Integrity for details about my official policies — and ask for guidance if you have questions.
 The college academic integrity policy and student code of conduct are available at the college website.

 I will ask you to leave the room for the remainder of the period if your phone goes off during class or if you use your phone during class.
 Having your phone on during class is a distraction to you and others in the classroom.
 Setting your phone on “silent” or “vibrate” is not turning it off – “Turn it off” means “turn it off.”

-If you realize during class that you have an unanticipated critical need to check your phone, you must quietly leave the room and move a good distance away from the classroom door before taking out your phone and turning it on.
+If you realize during class that you have an unanticipated critical need to check your phone, you must quietly leave the room and move a good distance away from the classroom door before taking out your phone.
 Turn the phone back off when you finish and return to class.